Facebook will label state-controlled media organizations from Russia and China

 “What we want to do here is start with the most critical case,” he said.

-Chinese foreign ministry spokesperson Geng Shuang told reporters during a daily briefing in Beijing on Friday that social media companies should not selectively create obstacles for media agencies.”We hope that the relevant social media platform can put aside the ideological bias and hold an open and accepting attitude towards each country’s media role,” he said.
+Chinese foreign ministry spokesperson Geng Shuang told reporters during a daily briefing in Beijing on Friday that social media companies should not selectively create obstacles for media agencies.”We hope that the relevant social media platform can put aside the ideological bias and hold an open and accepting attitude toward each country’s media role,” he said.

 Facebook is not the first company to take such action.